 Grip strength — how hard you can grasp something — can indicate underlying body issues.
 Harvard Health Publishing reports a study showed with each 11-pound decrease in grip strength, there was a 16% higher risk of dying from any cause.
 Additionally, the same decrease in strength was linked to a 17% higher risk of dying from heart disease and a 9% higher risk of dying from stroke.

 Next: Is an oxygen machine in your future?

-- This is common with people who suffer from sleep apnea, which can be fatal if not handled properly.
+- This is common with people who suffer from sleep apnea, which can lead to cardiac arrest.